Perelman School of Medicine: 18th century

-That autumn, students enrolled for "anatomical lectures" and a course on "the theory and practice of physick."
+That autumn, students enrolled for "anatomical lectures" and a course on "the theory and practice of physick".
 Modeling the school after the University of Edinburgh Medical School, medical lectures were supplemented with bedside teaching at the Pennsylvania Hospital.

-The School of Medicine's early faculty included nationally prominent physicians and scientists such as Benjamin Rush, Philip Syng Physick, and Robert Hare.
-Benjamin Rush, in addition to being a Penn professor of chemistry, medical theory, and clinical practice, was also a signer of the United States Declaration of Independence and member of the Continental Congress.
+The School of Medicine's early faculty included nationally prominent physicians, surgeons, and scientists such as Benjamin Rush, Philip Syng Physick, William Shippen Jr., and Robert Hare.

+In addition to being a Penn professor of chemistry, medical theory, and clinical practice, Dr. Benjamin Rush served as a key figure in the American Revolution as a Founding Father, signatory to the United States Declaration of Independence, and member of the Continental Congress.

+19th century

-In the mid-1800s, notable faculty members included William Pepper, Joseph Leidy, and Nathaniel Chapman (founding president of the American Medical Association).
-William Osler and Howard Atwood Kelly, two of the "founding four" physicians of Johns Hopkins Hospital were drawn from Penn's medical faculty.
-Later, in 1910, the landmark Flexner Report on medical education reviewed Penn as one of the relatively few medical schools of the era with high standards in admission criteria, medical instruction, and research facilities.
+In the mid-19th century, notable faculty members included William Pepper, Joseph Leidy, and Nathaniel Chapman (founding president of the American Medical Association).
+William Osler and Howard Atwood Kelly, two of the "founding four" physicians of Johns Hopkins Hospital in Baltimore, were drawn from Penn's medical faculty.

-Name
+20th century

+In 1910, the landmark Flexner Report on medical education reviewed Penn as one of the relatively few medical schools of the era with high standards in admission criteria, medical instruction, and research facilities.

+21st century

-In 2011, the University of Pennsylvania School of Medicine was renamed to the Perelman School of Medicine at the University of Pennsylvania in recognition of a $225 million gift by Raymond and Ruth Perelman.
-Raymond and his son, Ronald Perelman, are both alumni of Penn's Wharton School.
-It was the single largest gift made in the university's history, and it remains the largest donation ever made for naming rights to a medical school.
+In 2011, the University of Pennsylvania School of Medicine was renamed to the Perelman School of Medicine at the University of Pennsylvania in recognition of a $225 million gift by Raymond Perelman and Ruth Perelman.
+Raymond graduated from the undergraduate program of the Wharton School at the University of Pennsylvania in 1940.
+The donation was the single largest gift made in the university's history.

 Campus and teaching hospitals

-Between 1765 and 1801, medical school lectures were held in Surgeon's Hall on 5th Street in Center City, Philadelphia.
+Between 1765 and 1801, medical school lectures were held in Surgeon's Hall on 5th Street in Center City Philadelphia.
 In 1801, medical instruction moved with the rest of the university to 9th Street.
 In the 1870s, the university moved across the Schuylkill River to a location in West Philadelphia.
 As part of this move, the medical faculty persuaded the university trustees to construct a teaching hospital adjacent to the new academic facilities.
 As a result, Penn's medical school and flagship teaching hospital form part of the university's main campus and are located in close proximity to the university's other schools and departments.
 Although they are independent institutions, the Children's Hospital of Philadelphia and the Wistar Institute are also located on or adjacent to Penn's campus.

-The Hospital of the University of Pennsylvania, Penn Presbyterian Medical Center, Pennsylvania Hospital, and the Children's Hospital of Philadelphia serve as the medical school's main teaching hospitals.
+The Hospital of the University of Pennsylvania, Penn Presbyterian Medical Center, Pennsylvania Hospital, and the Children's Hospital of Philadelphia are the medical school's main teaching hospitals.
 Additional teaching takes place at Chester County Hospital, Lancaster General Hospital, and the Philadelphia VA Medical Center.